-Tables 2-4 show our experimental results for different methods for computing the cover: running Algorithm 1 with φ defined either by (15a) or (15b), as indicated.
-Also, we compare the performance with the cuts involving only the extended cover inequalities (13) vs. generating also the corresponding cuts for the linearization variables (9).
-We initialized CBC to invoke our cut generation routine once in every 50 nodes, with automatic adjustment of the CBC solver based on the effectiveness of the cuts that are generated.
+Tables 2-4 show our experimental results for different methods for computing the cover: running Algorithm 1 with φ defined either by (17a) or (17b), as indicated.
+We initialized CBC to invoke our cover and cut generation routine once in every 50 nodes, with automatic adjustment of the CBC solver based on the effectiveness of the cuts that are generated.
+The algorithm is invoked for $i \in V$ whose constraint (6b) is among the 60 with largest dual multiplier values at the root node, and among the two largest dual multiplier values at other branch-and-bound nodes.
+Also, we compare the performance with the extended cover inequalities in the original variables (11), vs. generating also the inequalities using the linearization variables (14), and (15); cuts of the form (14)